 - Flexible transit is an old idea, and has long been in use throughout the world.
 No living person should be claiming to have invented it.
 The only new innovation is the software and communications tools for summoning and dispatching service.
 You can now summon service on relatively short notice, compared to old phone-based and manually dispatched systems that only guaranteed you service if you called the day before.

-- The efficiency of summoning and dispatching has done very little for the efficiency of operations.
-Flexible transit services have a very high operating cost per rider, and always will, for geometric reasons that no communications technology will change.
-Flexible services meander in order to protect customers from having to walk.
+- Flexible transit is extremely inefficient compared to fixed route transit, for reasons that no communications technology will change.
+Flexible services meander in order to stop at each person’s destination.
 Meandering consumes more time than running straight, and it’s less likely to be useful to people riding through.
 Fixed routes are more efficient because customers walk to the route and gather at a few stops, so that the transit vehicle can go in a relatively straight line that more people are likely to find useful.

 - How inefficient are flexible services?
-While there are some rare exceptions in rare situations, few carry more than five customers per driver hour.
-Even in suburban settings, fixed route buses rarely get less than 10, and frequent attractive fixed route services usually do better than 20.
+While there are some rare exceptions in rare situations, few carry more than 4 customers per driver hour.
+In suburban settings, fixed route buses rarely get less than 10, and frequent fixed route services usually do better than 20.

-- Therefore, flexible transit makes sense only if ridership is not the primary goal of a service.
+- Therefore, except in very low demand places, flexible transit makes sense only if ridership is not the primary goal of a service.
+If your goal is coverage, however, they may still have a role.

-All transit agencies must balance the competing goals of ridership and coverage, for reasons explained here.
+All transit agencies must balance the competing goals of ridership and coverage.
 Coverage means “providing access to transit regardless of whether many people use it.”
 A typical measurement of coverage is “___% of population is within ___ distance of transit service.”
 Coverage goals arise from popular principles such as “leave nobody behind,” “be there for people who need us,” and “provide a ‘fair share’ of service in every city or electoral district.”
+They are important goals to many people, but they tend to conflict with ridership goals, because they require running lots of service that has no hope of every being highly productive in ridership terms.
+(For a fuller explanation of this critical concept, see here.)

 To provide clear direction to planning, we always encourage transit agencies to form a clear policy on how much of their resources should be set aside for service whose goal is a high coverage, not high ridership.

 Once you have decided to invest some of your resources in coverage service, and know that ridership is not the point, flexible service may have a role.
-That’s because if your goal is take credit for bringing transit close to many homes, it’s sometimes more efficient to do that without actually going there every hour.
+That’s because if your goal is take credit for bringing transit close to many homes, it’s sometimes more efficient to do that without actually near every home every hour.

 In a great deal of American suburban development, you’ll find things like this: